Dil Kya Kare

-Dil Kya Kare (English: What Should The Heart Do?) is a 1999 Indian drama film, directed by Prakash Jha and produced by Veeru Devgan and Veena Devgan.
+Dil Kya Kare (English: What Should The Heart Do?) is a 1999 Indian Hindi-language family drama film, directed by Prakash Jha and produced by Veeru Devgan and Veena Devgan.
 The film stars Ajay Devgn, Kajol, Mahima Chaudhry and Chandrachur Singh.

 Plot

 Anand lives happily with his wife Kavita and daughter Neha, whom the couple adopted after Kavita suffered a miscarriage and ensuing infertility.
 Kavita is good friends with Som Datt, whose love for her has remained unrequited since their college days.

 Kavita becomes worried when she learns of a strange woman who has been visiting Neha regularly at school.
 Kavita soon confronts the woman, who introduces herself as "Nandita" and requests to spend more time with Neha.
 Kavita invites her into her home as a guest, but deeply buried secrets surface when Nandita and Anand come face-to-face.
-It is revealed that they are the Neha's biological parents.
+It is revealed that they are Neha's biological parents.

 Years before, Anand and Nandita were strangers traveling on a train when thugs hijacked the train and attacked Nandita.
-Anand saved Nandita's life and the two end up having sex, resulting in Anand cheating on his wife Kavita, to whom he was married at the time.
+Anand saved Nandita's life and the two ended up spending the night together, resulting in Anand cheating on his wife, Kavita, to whom he was married at the time.
 Anand and Nandita never exchanged words, aside from sleeping together and once the train stops at a station, Nandita gets off, without waking up Anand, never having come to know even his name or his whereabouts and likewise for Anand about Nandita.
 Unknown to Anand, Nandita becomes pregnant with his child, but since she is unmarried and does not know the father, Nandita's father forces her to give up the baby for adoption.
-In a twist of fate Anand and Kavita lost their unborn baby in an accident, and end up going to the orphanage to adopt a baby who is only 7 days, which unknown to anyone is Anand and Nandita's baby Neha.
+In a twist of fate, Anand and Kavita lost their unborn baby in an accident, and end up going to the orphanage to adopt a baby, who is only 7 days old, which unknown to anyone, is Anand and Nandita's baby, Neha.
 They raise her for years until Nandita tracks them down, unaware this is the same house of the man she slept with years earlier.
 When Anand finds Nandita in his home, who Kavita invited to spend time with Neha, both are startled at seeing each other and become afraid Kavita will find out about his infidelity.